 What is Negligence in the Legal Sense?

-- If you fail to fix the roof in your office and a client comes into the office and the roof fails on her, causing injury, that's negligence, and it's on you, the business owner.
+- If you fail to fix the roof in your office and a client comes into the office and the roof fails on the client, causing injury, that's negligence.

-- If you hire an employee and fail to properly train the employee and the employee harms someone, you can be subject to a negligent hiring complaint.
+- If you hire an employee and fail to properly train the employee and the employee harms someone in the course of their duties, you can be subject to a negligent hiring complaint.

 - If one of your drivers backs out of your driveway without looking, and they back into someone, that's negligent driving.

 Conditions for Negligence